-If you or a loved one has just suffered a side-impact (T-Bone) collision or other auto accident, don’t delay—contact an auto accident lawyer in Virginia Beach to review the facts, identify the at-fault driver, and receive maximum compensation.
+If you or a loved one has just suffered a side-impact (T-Bone) collision or other auto accident, don’t delay—contact an car accident lawyer in Virginia Beach, VA to review the facts, identify the at-fault driver, and receive maximum compensation.

 What Is A Side-Impact (T-Bone) Collision?

 Also known as broadside accidents, T-Bone collisions happen when one driver fails to yield to the right away, resulting in a T-shaped impact.
 Typically, one car will head-on collide with the other perpendicularly, causing damages from the front and side.

 T-bone collisions can be deadly.
 The Insurance Institute for Highway Safety (IIHS) indicates 23% of vehicle occupant deaths in 2020 were from side-impact car accidents.
 When a car “t-bones” another, the severe strike puts both drivers in a much more vulnerable position than average rear-end accidents.

 T-Bone collisions commonly occur at busy intersections, where a driver makes a failed attempted turn from a side street onto the main road.
 For example, a driver may make a turn thinking that the other driver will stop at a yellow light.
 If the other car or truck drives through the yellow light, a collision will occur.
 The driver may also undershoot the other driver’s speed, falsely believing there’s enough time to make a safe turn.

 Along with driver error being a primary cause, other factors may be involved.
 Most side-impact cases result from the following: